 On

-a daytrip to London zoo, Tilly drops her beloved teddy bear in the
+a daytrip to London Zoo, young Tilly drops her beloved teddy bear

-bear pen.
-That night she's woken by a magical polar bear
+polar bear pen.
+That night she's woken by the self-same

 "The Bear" is adapted from Raymond